Thushar-Sreenivas/Thushar-Sreenivas/README.md

 I've been coding for 6+ years, and honestly, it's the thing I've consistently been best at.
 There's something about making code work that still feels like magic to me.
 I like problems that don't fit neatly into one category.

-Right now I'm on the frontend squad at Pencil.
+Right now I'm on the frontend team at [Pencil](https://trypencil.com/).
 We build the core canvas editor in React and TypeScript...
 I also shipped TypeScript plugins for Figma and Photoshop.

-Before Pencil, I shipped a React Native app for Sequoia Capital's Surge accelerator, handling the complex media playback layer.

-I've also spent time in the backend building robust, highly concurrent systems in Go for Crypto vaults, learning the importance of reliability in high-stakes infrastructure.
+Before Pencil, I shipped a React Native app for Sequoia Capital.
+I've also spent time in the backend building concurrent systems in Go for Crypto vaults.

 <div align="center">
   <img src="assets/images/divider-dark-only.svg" width="800" alt="Divider">